-The fruits and vegetables grown in Kunisaki Hanto—including many from our garden–are also really fresh.
+The fruits and vegetables are grown in Kunisaki Hanto—including many from our garden–are also really fresh.
 The most famous fruit from this part of Japan is, of course, kabosu, which is a cross between a lemon and lime.
-Although most Japanese people recognize kabosu as a tasty, somewhat exotic and hard-to-find fruit that complements a meal when a little slice is squeezed over grilled fish, we have learned that kabosu goes well with just about everything.
+Although most Japanese people recognize kabosu as a tasty, somewhat exotic, and hard-to-find fruit that complements a meal when a little slice is squeezed over grilled fish, we have learned that kabosu goes well with just about everything.
 We know this from first-hand experience because we have had to find something to do with the excess from the relatively small kabosu tree in our front yard, which has yielded a bumper crop this year — armed with an extension pruner my wife and I have learned how to pick fruit from even the highest branches at breakneck speed.
 Using these pruners is quite addictive, although it always seems like no matter how many kabosu you pick, there are always many more left on the tree!
 Even after sending multiple boxes of fruit to friends and family throughout the country, we are still trying to find enough space in our freezer to store all of the kabosu juice that I have squeezed.
 At this point, I am reasonably confident that I have developed carpal tunnel syndrome from squeezing so many kabosu!
 Kitsuki is also famous for mandarine oranges (mikan in Japanese), which have been a favorite of mine since childhood.
-You can buy fresh fruit and vegetables from numerous, unmanned farm stands along the rural roads, at farmer’s markets or, of course, from the supermarket.
+You can buy fresh fruit and vegetables from numerous, unmanned farm stands along the rural roads, at farmer’s markets, or, of course, from the supermarket.

 What is the deal with fried chicken down here?
 We have been surprised to learn that Oita is particularly famous for fried chicken or kara-age in Japanese.
 It also comes in the more traditional form of tori-ten, which is, essentially, chicken tempura.
 No matter how you prefer your fried chicken, it is available everywhere in Oita.
 There are pop-up stands, food trucks, chicken shacks, etc. dotted along every country bypass.
 There is even a highway called “Chicken Road!”
 Despite all of these options, our favorite place for kara-age is Hana-chan in Aki, which was recommended by a local.
 Their hand-painted billboard on Route 213 is not much to look at, but the scent of fried chicken is often more than enough to attract customers—almost all of whom become repeaters.
 The husband and wife team that run Hana-chan first ask what you want—meaning which part of the chicken you want-and only then do they start to deep fry your order to ensure that it comes out fresh.
 All the while, they will joke with you and tell you all about the area, upcoming neighborhood festivals, etc. Hana-chan ships over-night throughout the country, as many displaced Oita migrants often require a taste of back home.
 It is, however, ideal to visit Hana-chan directly!